-- a.
-The right to PRIVATE PROPERTY

-- b.
-The right to OWN A BUSINESS and to keep all of that business's profits after taxes

 - c.
 The right to FREEDOM OF COMPETITION

 - d.
 The right to FREEDOM OF CHOICE

 - 2. One benefit of such rights is that people are willing to take more RISKS than they would otherwise.

-- President Franklin Roosevelt believed FOUR AD-DITIONAL FREEDOMS were essential:
+- 3. President Franklin Roosevelt believed FOUR AD- DITIONAL FREEDOMS were essential:

 - a.
 Freedom of SPEECH AND EXPRESSION

 - b.
 Freedom to WORSHIP IN YOUR OWN WAY

 - c.
 Freedom from WANT

 - d.
 Freedom from FEAR